Warm up with a hearty bowl of Gluten-free Broccoli Cheddar Soup! Make this flavorful and healthy soup from scratch in about 30 minutes!

 - Sprinkle the rice flour over the softened vegetables, stir to cook for about 1-2 minutes.

 - Gradually stir in the vegetable or chicken stock and water.
 Add in the broccoli.
 Cover and simmer for 10-15 minutes or until broccoli stems are fork-tender.

 - When the broccoli is tender, remove the pan from heat and allow to cool for a minute or two.
+Use an immersion blender to purée soup a bit if desired.
 Stir in the cream and then the cheese.
 Serve immediately or keep warm on stovetop over low heat.

 - Take care that the soup is not too hot when you add the cheese.
 Cheddar cheese can separate and become grainy under temperatures that are too high.
 Remove the soup from heat before adding the cheese.